Natchitoches National Fish Hatchery

 The Natchitoches National Fish Hatchery is a federal, warm water fish hatchery located in Natchitoches, Louisiana, United States.
 Natchitoches is involved in spawning, hatching and rearing young fish.

 Facilities

-Natchitoches National Fish Hatchery has 53 ponds, each approximately 0.8 acre in area.
+Natchitoches National Fish Hatchery is along the Cane River and has 53 ponds, each approximately 0.8 acre in area.
 In addition, the facility has the Harold B. Wales Environmental Education Classroom, which is used for kindergarten through twelfth grade and for teacher workshops.
 The classroom seats 32 students and has 16 student grade dissecting microscopes.

 The fish

 Natchitoches handles six species of fish, in addition to the Alligator snapping turtle and the Louisiana pearlshell mussel.